-- (a) External Audit Annual Audit Letter and unqualified opinion/satisfactory conclusions - (b) Internal Audit reports for 2023/24 including annual plan.
-The annual report and assurance opinion for 2023/24 are currently still awaited.
-During 2023/24 seven areas were planned to be audited, of these so far two areas received an opinion of
+- (a) External Audit Annual Audit Letter and unqualified opinion/satisfactory conclusions. - (b) Internal Audit reports for 2024/25 including annual plan.
+The annual report and assurance opinion for 2024/25 are currently still awaited.
+During 2024/25 six areas were planned to be audited, of these so far one area, Moors for the Future, received an opinion of Substantial Assurance; whilst two areas so far, Budget setting,